Jerry Fodor: Fodor and the nature of mental states

-In that article, he attempted to show how mental representations, specifically sentences in the language of thought, are necessary to explain this relational nature of mental states.
+Despite the changes in many of his positions over the years, Fodor's idea that mental states embodying intentionality, propositional attitudes, like beliefs and desires are relational never changed.
+He attempted to show how mental representations, specifically sentences in the language of thought, are necessary to explain this relational nature of mental states.
 Fodor considers two alternative hypotheses.
-The first completely denies the relational character of mental states and the second considers mental states as two-place relations.
-The latter position can be further subdivided into the Carnapian view that such relations are between individuals and sentences of natural languages and the Fregean view that they are between individuals and the propositions expressed by such sentences.
+The first denies the relational character of mental states, while the second considers mental states as two-place relations.
+The latter position can be further subdivided into the Carnapian view that such relations are between individuals and sentences of natural languages, and the Fregean view that they are between individuals and the propositions expressed by such sentences.
 Fodor's own position, instead, is that to properly account for the nature of intentional attitudes, it is necessary to employ a three-place relation between individuals, representations and propositional contents.

 Considering mental states as three-place relations in this way, representative realism makes it possible to hold together all of the elements necessary to the solution of this problem.
 Further, mental representations are not only the objects of beliefs and desires, but are also the domain over which mental processes operate.
 They can be considered the ideal link between the syntactic notion of mental content and the computational notion of functional architecture.
 These notions are, according to Fodor, our best explanation of mental processes.